Eveliny Tomás Nery

 My research project

-Systematic investigation on the energy transfer mechanisms occurring within light-harvesting complexes of the purple bacterium Rhodoblastus acidophilus
+Systematic investigation on the energy transfer mechanisms occurring within light-harvesting complexes of the purple bacterium Rhodobacter sphaeroides

-In purple bacteria, during the light dependent reactions of photosynthesis, light harvesting (LH) complexes work absorbing and directing energy towards a reaction centre with an efficiency of ~95% .
-One of the hypotheses which try to explain the phenomenon argues that such high efficiency is achieved thanks to a coherent state occurring between bacteriochlorophyll molecules enclosed within these proteins.
-In the present study we will genetically modify the scaffold of LHs expressed by Rhodoblastus acidophilus for tuning the interactions occurring between their pigment molecules.
-The energy states of the proteins produced will then be calculated and compared with those obtained for the wild type.
-The conclusions obtained in this project will constitute a foundation for experiments aiming to understand whether quantum coherence plays a non-trivial role in photosynthesis.
+During the light dependent reactions of photosynthesis of purple bacteria, light harvesting (LH) complexes absorb and direct energy towards a reaction centre with an efficiency of approximately 95% .
+One of the hypotheses explaining this phenomenon argues that such high efficiency is achieved thanks to a quantum coherent state occurring between the bacteriochlorophyll molecules enclosed within these proteins.
+In the present study we will genetically modify the scaffold of LHs expressed by Rhodobacter sphaeroides for tuning the interactions occurring between their pigment molecules.
+A series of time-resolved spectroscopic analysis will be then carried for a set of the variants obtained.
+The data collected throughout this project will constitute a foundation for experiments aiming at understanding whether quantum coherence plays a non-trivial role in photosynthesis.
 Moreover, it represents the first step in the development of high-performance technologies for sunlight harvesting.

 Fleming, G. R., van Grondelle, R. (1997).
 Femtosecond spectroscopy of photosynthetic light-harvesting systems.
 Current opinion in structural biology, 7(5), 738-748.